tidyverse/tidyverse.org/content/blog/withr-3-0-0/index.md

 </div>

-To streamline the process, withr provides `local_`-prefixed tools that combine both the creation or modification of a resource and its restoration to the original state in a single function:
+Wouldn't it be great if we could wrap this code up in a function?
+That's the goal of withr's `local_`-prefixed functions.
+They combine both the creation or modification of a resource and its restoration to the original state into a single function:

 <div class="highlight">